Santo Domingo Metro: Boleto Viajero

 The Boleto Viajero is a reloadable contactless smart card used for electronic transit fare payment by riders of the Santo Domingo Metro.

 The card can be acquired in a Santo Domingo Metro station for DOP$60 with a minimum reload of 5 rides (DOP$100).
 It is offered as an alternative to the single-use cardboard cards.
 Even though the cardboard cards have a lower initial cost (DOP$15), they cannot be reloaded and must be discarded after their use.

 Although OPRET lists price amounts against number of rides (viajes), the card records its balance in DOP.
 A bonus is also provided for 10 or 20 ride reloads.

-As identification is not required to purchase the card, and Boleto Viajero cards cannot be registered, OPRET does not refund users in the event of loss or damage.
-Likewise, the card must be reloaded in person at a ticket vending booth, as OPRET does not offer Internet or phone-based top-up services.
+As identification is not required to purchase the card, and Boleto Viajero cards cannot be registered.
+OPRET does not refund users in the event of loss or damage.
+The card must be reloaded in person at a ticket vending booth, as OPRET does not offer Internet or phone-based top-up services.
 Automatic top-ups are also not available.

 The Boleto Viajero cards are based on NXP MIFARE Classic chips and can be read by any ISO/IEC 14443 Type A reader.
 The single-use cardboard cards as of 2022 use NXP MIFARE Ultralight.
 However, only the card's manufacturer information (sector 0) is readable by the general public, as all of the remaining blocks are encrypted by using an unknown key.